Monkeys Chained, Abused for Coconut Milk

 Reportedly, many monkeys are illegally abducted from their families when they’re just babies.
 They’re fitted with rigid metal collars and kept chained or tethered for extended periods.

 Denied the freedom to move around, socialize with others, or do anything else that is important to them, these intelligent animals slowly lose their minds.
 Driven to desperation, they pace and circle endlessly on the barren, trash-strewn patches of dirt where they’re chained.

-Following PETA Asia’s investigations, more than 45,000 stores, including Albertsons, Kroger, Publix, Target, Walmart, and Wegmans, stopped purchasing this brand’s products, and the majority will no longer buy any coconut products derived from Thai monkey labor.
+Following PETA Asia’s investigations, nearly 40,000 stores, including Albertsons, Kroger, Publix, Target, Walmart, and Wegmans, stopped purchasing this brand’s products, and the majority will no longer buy any coconut products derived from Thai monkey labor.

 To earn more money off these animals, some trainers also force them to participate in circus-style shows in which they entertain paying visitors by riding bicycles, shooting basketballs, and performing other confusing and demeaning tricks.

 An investigator saw monkeys being transported in cramped cages that were barely large enough for them to turn around in and others left in locked cages in the back of a pickup truck, with no shelter from the driving rain.
 One monkey was seen frantically shaking the cage bars in a vain attempt to escape.

 Tethered by the neck with a metal collar, the monkeys are forced to climb up and down trees and collect coconuts.